A Texas board rejects clemency plea from a man facing execution in shaken baby syndrome case

 Brian Wharton, the lead detective with Palestine police who investigated Curtis’ death, told members of the Texas House Criminal Jurisprudence Committee he feels shame for playing a role in Roberson’s conviction.
 He called on Abbott to halt Roberson's execution.

 “Don’t make my mistake.
 Listen to Robert.
 Hear his voice wherever you can find him, on the pages of all those documents you have from his attorney.
-But listen and you will hear innocence,” Wharton told members of the committee, most of whom are part of a bipartisan group of more than 80 state lawmakers who had asked the parole board and Abbott to stop the execution.
+But listen and you will hear innocence,” Wharton told members of the committee, most of whom are part of a bipartisan group of more than 80 state lawmakers, including at least 30 Republicans, who had asked the parole board and Abbott to stop the execution.

 Roberson’s scheduled execution has renewed debate over shaken baby syndrome, which is known in the medical community as abusive head trauma.